zahedul/receipe-app-api/README.md

-# Receipe App Api
+# Recipe App Api

-Its a learning app.
+Its a Django learning app.

 ### specs